Skip to main content

 Contact us about working with Razak

-If you’d like to work with Razak Atunwa or any of our other TBG House barristers, send us your details and we’ll get back to you.
+If you’d like to work with Razak Atunwa or any of our other specialist barristers, send us your details and we’ll get back to you.